 Cam Filipe has been involved in officiating since his eighth grade days in Somerset, Mass., when his physical education teacher asked him if he wanted to referee some touch football games for the class to make sure things didn’t get out of hand.
 Years later, he has officiated everything from basketball, to volleyball, and even high school dodgeball tournaments.

-Cam is now an undergraduate student at the University of New Haven, majoring in forensic science and minoring in biology.
-At New Haven, Cam is also an intramural flag football official and a flag football officiating supervisor and trainer — even Jerry Markbreit started out with intramural sports!
-He was assigned to officiate a National Intramural-Recreational Sports Association (NIRSA) regional semifinal at the referee position in 2019.
+Cam is now a forensic scientist specializing in DNA analysis methods.
+A graduate of the University of New Haven and Boston University, Cam served as an intramural flag football official and a flag football officiating supervisor and trainer during his undergraduate study, and was assigned to officiate a National Intramural-Recreational Sports Association (NIRSA) regional semifinal at the referee position in 2019.

 When he isn’t on the field or knee-deep in textbooks, Cam is an avid game show fan, Walt Disney World guru, and a student of NFL officiating history.
 You can also probably find him scouring the Internet to find pieces to add to his NFL officiating memorabilia collection.